erizov/Professor/semester_10/lecture_66_llm_inference/batch_inference/README.md

 ## Often Used Together With

-Batch Inference is commonly used in combination with:
+Batch Estimation is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques